-But hey, all is not lost because if you look for the first pullback, where the market is retracing a little.
+All is not lost, because if you look for the first pullback, where the market is retracing a little.

 It gives you an opportunity to catch on-board trade when it breaks below the low.

-And again, your stop loss can just reference it from this swing high.
+And again, your stop loss can just reference it from the swing high.